MicrosoftDocs/azure-devops-docs/docs/organizations/billing/billing-faq.md

 A: If you need technical support with Azure DevOps and don’t have an [Azure support plan](https://azure.microsoft.com/support/plans/) already, complete the following steps:

 1. Create an Azure subscription.
-  - Consider your [purchase options](https://azure.microsoft.com/pricing/purchase-options/) and decide whether you’ll set up payment. direct with Azure, through a partner, or through a Microsoft representative.
+  - Consider your [purchase options](https://azure.microsoft.com/pricing/purchase-options/) and decide whether you’ll set up payment direct with Azure, through a partner, or through a Microsoft representative.
   - The simplest option is to [pay for Azure directly](https://azure.microsoft.com/pricing/purchase-options/pay-as-you-go/).
 It's free to create an Azure subscription, you’ll only pay for what you use.

 2. Pick a support plan.